| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 There's no drink service on the beach, but there are plenty of lounge chairs to go around (very few with umbrellas, though).

 The souvenir peddlers get especially annoying here -- at times more so than in Punta Cana.
-I spotted one pseudo-chef walking down the beach -- with buckets of raw chicken, a jar of salsa, and an old bleach can stuffed with utensils-- hoping to sell tourists on an impromptu lunch.
+A pseudo-chef, for example, tends to visit the beach -- with buckets of raw chicken, a jar of salsa, and an old bleach can stuffed with utensils-- hoping to sell tourists on an impromptu lunch.
 One guest reported being offered pot.

 The pools are small, the spa is empty, and the gym lacks air conditioning.
 The minigolf course (mostly unused) could use new benches.